Koredotcom/docs/docs/xo/quality-management/analyze/Supervisor-view-agent-specific-dashboard.md

 4. Click any of the agents from the **Agent Leaderboard** Dashboard.
 The following **Overview** screen of the agent-specific dashboard is displayed.
 <img src="../agent-leaderboard/images/agent-leaderboard-overview.png" alt="Agent Leaderboard" title="Agent Leaderboard" style="border: 1px solid gray; zoom:100%;">

-Each agent has a dedicated dashboard, which is accessible to both the agents and their supervisors.
-This dashboard presents high-level metrics for supervisors to review.
+Each agent has a dedicated dashboard accessible to both the agents and their supervisor.
+This dashboard displays high-level metrics for supervisors to review.

-The supervisor can filter all agent interaction channels (Voice and Chat) by selecting the required date ranges from the Calendar drop-down list.
+The supervisor can filter agent interactions across all channels (Voice and Chat) by selecting the required date ranges from the Calendar drop-down list.

 For more information, see [Date Range Filter](../https:/docs.kore.ai/xo/quality-management/analyze/dashboard#date-range-filter).

 ## Overview

-This displays the selected agent dashboard metrics, which are calculated for that specific agent for the time and the channel (Voice and Chat) selected.
+This displays the selected agent’s dashboard metrics, calculated for that specific agent, time period, and channel (voice and chat only).

-The **Overview** tab of the supervisor view of the Agent Dashboard which is specific to each agent includes the following:
+The **Overview** tab of the supervisor’s view of the Agent Dashboard, specific to each agent, includes the following:

-* **Total Interactions**: This shows the total interactions completed by the agent during the selected time.
+* **Total Interactions**: This displays the total interactions completed by the agent during the selected time.
     <img src="../agent-leaderboard/images/total-interactions.png" alt="Scorecard Trend" title="Scorecard Trend" style="border: 1px solid gray; zoom:100%;">

-* **Kore Evaluation Score**: This shows the average Kore evaluation score of the agent for the calls they have completed during the selected time.
+* **Kore Evaluation Score**: This displays the average Kore evaluation score of the agent for the calls they have completed during the selected time.
     <img src="../agent-leaderboard/images/kore-evaluation-score.png" alt="Kore Evaluation Score" title="Kore Evaluation Score" style="border: 1px solid gray; zoom:100%;">

-* **No. of Supervisor Audits**: This shows the total number of manual audits completed for the interactions completed by that agent for the selected time.
+* **No. of Supervisor Audits**: This displays the total number of manual audits completed for the interactions completed by that agent for the selected time.
     <img src="../agent-leaderboard/images/No-of-supervisor-audits.png" alt="No. of Supervisor Audits" title="No. of Supervisor Audits" style="border: 1px solid gray; zoom:100%;">

-* **Supervisor Audit Score**: This shows the Average manual audit score for the audited interactions for the selected time.
+* **Supervisor Audit Score**: This displays the Average manual audit score for the audited interactions for the selected time.
     <img src="../agent-leaderboard/images/supervisor-audit-score.png" alt="Supervisor Audit Score" title="Supervisor Audit Score" style="border: 1px solid gray; zoom:100%;">

-* **Total Coaching Assignments**: This shows the total number of coaching sessions assigned to the agent over a selected time.
+* **Total Coaching Assignments**: This displays the total number of coaching sessions assigned to the agent over a selected time.
     <img src="../agent-leaderboard/images/total-coaching-assignemnts.png" alt="Total Coaching Assignments" title="Total Coaching Assignments" style="border: 1px solid gray; zoom:100%;">

-* **No. of Fails**: This shows the total count of scorecard failures for the agent over a selected time.
+* **No. of Fails**: This displays the total count of scorecard failures for the agent over a selected time.
     <img src="../agent-leaderboard/images/No-of-fails.png" alt="No. of Fails" title="No. of Fails" style="border: 1px solid gray; zoom:100%;">

-* **Strongest Attributes**: Shows the top 5 attributes with the highest scores from the scorecards assigned to the agent during the selected time, with each attribute having a score greater than 80, listed in descending order.
+* **Strongest Attributes**: This displays the top 5 attributes with the highest scores from the scorecards assigned to the agent during the selected time, with each attribute having a score greater than 80, listed in descending order.
     <img src="../agent-leaderboard/images/strongest-attributes.png" alt="Strongest Attributes" title="Strongest Attributes" style="border: 1px solid gray; zoom:80%;">

-* **Opportunity Areas**: Shows the bottom 5 attributes with the lowest scores from the scorecards assigned to the agent during the selected time (the attribute score must be &lt; 80 to be highlighted as an opportunity area).
+* **Opportunity Areas**: This displays the bottom 5 attributes with the lowest scores from the scorecards assigned to the agent during the selected time (the attribute score must be &lt; 80 to be highlighted as an opportunity area).
     <img src="../agent-leaderboard/images/opportunity-areas.png" alt="Opportunity Areas" title="Opportunity Areas" style="border: 1px solid gray; zoom:80%;">

 **Coaching Assignments**